squidfunk/mkdocs-material/docs/tutorials/blogs/navigation.md

-# Navigation, authors, and pagination tutorial
+# Navigation, authors, and pagination

 The Blog plugin provides blog-style navigation with a reverse-chronological index page and an archive organized by year by default.
 This tutorial shows